JKho10/FridgeChefAI/README.md

 ## Overview

-FridgeChef AI is a rule-based multi-agent system that demonstrates agent orchestration for meal planning workflows.
+FridgeChef AI is a multi-agent meal planning system that demonstrates agent orchestration for meal planning workflows.

 The system generates recipe suggestions, estimates nutrition, and creates grocery lists based on user-provided ingredients and dietary goals.